Final report for GNE17-155

 Percent soil moisture and soil temperature were measured biweekly at depths of 15 and 30 cm in each root box using a 10-cm long time domain reflectometry waveguide (TDR 100; Campbell Scientific Inc.; Logan, UT) and a HH21 microprocessor-based thermometer (OMEGA Engineering, Inc.; Stamford, CT), respectively.
 The waveguide and thermometer were inserted horizontally and perpendicular to the treatment windows.
-Soil solution was collected weekly in the treatment window sections of 10 root boxes using 5-cm-long micro-lysimeters (Rhizon soil moisture samplers, Eijkelkamp Agrisearch Equipment; Giesbeek, The Netherlands).
+Soil solution was collected weekly in the treatment window sections of 10 root boxes using 5-cm-long micro-lysimeters (Rhizon soil moisture samplers, Eijkelkamp Agrisearch Equipment; Giesbeek, The Netherlands; Fig. 2a).
 This solution was sampled 24 h after urea application and stored in vials at -20˚C until further analysis.
 Total N content of soil solution samples was analyzed (Brookside Laboratories Inc.; New Bremen, OH).

 Root observation and harvest.
-In year one of this study, new root growth was traced every two to three days on the acetate film of the root box windows using a different colored marker (Uchida of America, Corp.; Torrance, California) for each measurement date.
+In year one of this study, new root growth was traced every two to three days on the acetate film of the root box windows using a different colored marker (Uchida of America, Corp.; Torrance, California) for each measurement date (Fig 2b).
 Roots were traced from September 13 to October 24, 2017.
 New roots were also traced on the day of root collection in addition to 1, 2, 4, and 6 days prior to collection from the windows.
 On October 25, fine roots were harvested and stored in 1.5-ml Eppendorf tubes at 4˚C until further analysis.
 The acetate film used for the treatment windows was collected from the root boxes.